PavelKastornyy/ansi4j/README.md

                 ...
             }
         }
     }

 ### Thread-safety <a name="ansi4j-core-thread"></a>

 ParserFactory is thread-safe.
-Parser (front-end) is not thread-safe.
+StringParser (front-end) and StreamParser (front-end) are not thread-safe.
 At the same time TextParser(back-end) and FunctionParsers (back-end) are thread-safe.
 Detailed information about thread-safety is provided in every interface in core API module.

 ## CSS extension <a name="ansi4j-css"></a>

 ### Overview <a name="ansi4j-css-overview"></a>

 CSS extension allows to generate CSS declarations one the base of SGR function and its arguments.
 Currently the following text attributes are supported: weight, italic, underline, blinking, reverse video, visibility, strikethrough, font, foreground color, background color.

 Important notes:

 * To enable blinking withh Css3Generator is is necessary to add the following keyframes to your stylesheet:
 @keyframes ansi4j-blinker {50% { opacity: 0; }}.
 * Blinking with JavaFX using CSS doesn't work, as JavaFX won't support CSS animation until this [issue](https://bugs.openjdk.java.net/browse/JDK-8283676) is resolved.
 If blinking is required it is possible to work with AttributeContext directly and create keyframes programmatically.